-- Ensure an annual safeguarding report is made to the full governing body and copied to the Education Safeguarding Team.
-Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed, ratified, updated and understood and followed by all staff. - It will be published on the school website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.
+- Ensure that this Safeguarding and Child Protection policy is annually reviewed, ratified, updated and understood and followed by all staff. - It will be published on the school website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age-appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.